The Evening Sky in June

 Download a PDF containing this chart, additional charts for specific areas of the sky and descriptions of interesting objects visible at this time of year.

-Sirius, the brightest star, appears in the west as the sky darkens.
+Sirius, the brightest true star, appears in the west as the sky darkens.
 It sets in the southwest around 9 pm, mid-month, twinkling like a diamond.
 Canopus, the second brightest star, is in the southwest.
-Canopus is a 'circumpolar' star: it circles the South Celestial Pole (SCP on the chart) clockwise but never sets from Aotearoa NZ except for the most northern places.
+Canopus is a 'circumpolar' star.
+It circles the South Celestial Pole (SCP on the chart) clockwise but never sets from Aotearoa NZ except for the most northern places.
 Around 1 a.m. it will be near the southern horizon, twinkling colourfully.

 Arcturus is the brightest star in the north sky.
 Its orange light is often split into red and green when it is low in the sky.
 It sets in the northwest in the morning hours.
 Arcturus is relatively close at 37 light-years* from the Sun.
 It appears bright because it is 170 times brighter than the Sun.